ly-via/lyvia/README.md

-# Chat Messaging Template
+# Secure end to end chat messaging tool
-This project contains the necessary scaffold in order to get your multi-million chat application idea started!
+This project is about a multi-million chat application.
 The main technology driving this application is `socket.io` which allows two way communication between the client side and server side through so called "socket events".

-Unfortunately, the maker of this template is lousy and forgot to put in the necessary security measures.
-It's your job to ensure a safe communication between users of your chat system.

 # Setup
 To setup, install these packages